Our sibling is part of our early years,

 Pleasant Gill White, Sibling Grief

 The death of a child leaves a family devastated with unimaginable grief.
-Parents suffer "the worst loss,” but they are not the only ones who grieve.
+Parents are not the only ones who grieve.
 Siblings grieve, too—even the very young.

-There is no word for the child who has lost a sibling, and they go through life with unseen grief.
+The child who has lost a sibling goes through life with unseen grief.
 No one sees the empty space where the deceased sibling is supposed to be—but it's there, and the sibling feels it.

 The bereaved sibling is a "sibling by heart."

 The sibling bond is never broken; when one sibling dies, siblings become siblings by heart, no longer together in physical presence.